mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 You can change these data types in JCB.
 This flexibility allows developers to design more **complex and scalable** database structures.

 > **Note:** This feature is meant for developers with SQL experience.
-JCB empowers advanced customization rather than limiting you to “no-code” constraints.
+JCB empowers advanced customization rather than limiting you to "no-code" constraints.

 ---